pratikguragain10/Caching-Technical-Paper/Caching-Technical-Paper.md

 ### Cache-Aside

-- In this approach, whenever any data is requested if that data is available in cache it is returned, if not available the data is fetched from database by the application and stored in cache for future usage it is also called lazy loading.
+- In this approach, whenever any data is requested if that data is available in cache it is returned, if not available the data is fetched from database by the application and stored in cache for future usage.

+- This is also know as lazy loading.

 ![Cache Aside](images/cache-aside.png)